jbarnes850/adaptive-model-compression/README.md

 - Comprehensive evaluation suite for accuracy, latency, and memory usage
 - Interactive web interface for exploring ALP's capabilities

+## How It Works

+ALP uses a lightweight machine learning model to classify the complexity of incoming tasks.
+Based on this classification, it selects an appropriately compressed version of the Llama 3.1 model (2-bit, 4-bit, 8-bit, or full precision).
+This adaptive approach ensures optimal resource usage while maintaining high-quality outputs.

 ## Project Structure

 The project consists of two main components: